 - Spend time understanding research methodologies and literature

 You will need to look up various methodologies that you could employ to assist your research.
-If your methodology is robust your results of primary source of data will be that much better and your contribution to the research memorable.
+If your methodology is robust your results of the primary source of data will be that much better and your contribution to the research memorable.
 Similarly, you must spend quality time in choosing the books for literature review.
 Of course, you could seek the help of your supervisor.

 - Approach your dissertation in increments

 Since the dissertation would be typically long and may spread over several months it is advisable to set aside 2-3 hours every day for the dissertation and take up the work incrementally.
 You should set goals for each day and use the time set aside to complete the goals set.
-You can prepare the first draft as you progress and finalize after you have completed the first draft in consultation with your supervisor.
+You can prepare the first draft as you progress and finalize it after you have completed the first draft in consultation with your supervisor.

-Remember, a systematic and disciplined approach is the need of the hour and with your own efforts and help from your supervisor and books you can write a high-scoring dissertation.
+Remember, a systematic and disciplined approach is the need of the hour and with your own efforts and help from your supervisor and books, you can write a high-scoring dissertation.

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from health, nutrition and psychology.